-The Probate Investigations Unit will initiate a guardianship investigation except when the court specifically directs otherwise, only after the petitioner(s) has submitted a complete "Proposed"

-Guardianship Information" (Local Court Form GC-20).
-The Probate Investigations Unit will initiate a termination of guardianship investigation only after the petitioner(s) has submitted a complete "Termination of Guardianship Information" (Local Court Form GC-21).
+The Probate Investigations Unit will initiate a guardianship investigation except when the court specifically directs otherwise, only after the petitioner(s) has submitted a complete Proposed Guardian(s) Information (Local Court Form GC-20).
+The Probate Investigations Unit will initiate a termination of guardianship investigation only after the petitioner(s) has submitted a complete Termination of Guardianship Information (Local Court Form GC-21).